Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Application to an Elliptic Inverse Problem

-If, additionally, $g$ is in the Sobolev space $H^{-1}$, then the solution operator $\pressure(x; ):L^\infty_+\rightarrow H^1$, mapping to the unique weak solution of (\ref{eq:postConEllipticForward}), is well-defined (for details we refer the reader to \cite{stuartchinanotes}).
-We suppose that the forward operator $\mathcal{G}$, giving rise to the data, is based on the solution operator as follows
+If, additionally, $g$ is in the Sobolev space $H^{-1}$, then the solution operator $\pressure(x; ):L^\infty_+\rightarrow H^1$, mapping to the unique weak solution of the PDE stated in Equation (\ref{eq:postConEllipticForward}), is well-defined (for details we refer the reader to \cite{stuartchinanotes}).
+We suppose that the forward operator $\mathcal{G}$, giving rise to the data, is based on the solution operator denoted by $\pressure(\cdot; )$ and the observation operator $\mathcal{O}$ as follows